 The module is written in ANSI C. Some core cryptographic transforms are written in assembly code for better performance.
-The RSA Crypto-C static library is used for public key operations; it is proprietary and not available for inspection.
+The RSA Crypto-C static library is used for public key operations.
 None of the algorithms used in the Crypto-C library are FIPS Approved.